Our Honorary President, Lord Frank Judd

 Baroness Glenys Kinnock

-Baroness Kinnock is a Labour peer, President of the Labour Campaign for International Development, and council member at the Overseas Development Institute.
+Baroness Glenys Kinnock is a Labour peer, President of the Labour Campaign for International Development, founder and President of One World Action, board member of the Burma Campaign, Council Member of the Institute for Development Studies, and board member for the European Centre for Development Policy Management.

 Stephen Twigg MP